splunk/observability-workshop/workshop/oteldemo/README.md

 ## OpenTelemetry Astronomy Shop configuration

-Create `otel-demo.yaml`, this will be applied to the Helm chart and changes the default behaviour of a default install:
+Create `otel-demo.yaml`, this will be applied to the Helm chart and changes the default behavior of a default install:

 - Set `OTEL_COLLECTOR_NAME` to the host IP Address for Metrics, Traces and Logs
 - Configure a load balancer for the `frontendProxy` server